Immigration agencies struggle with ‘mismatched’ laws, policy whiplash

 Both agencies are better funded, equipped and more robust than ever, though the Border Patrol has a chronic staff retention issue.

 And both are expanding their footprint.
-ICE, for instance, on Wednesday will conduct a repatriation flight to Venezuela – the first since Biden administration officials reached a deal with the Maduro regime earlier this month.
+ICE, for instance, conducted a repatriation flight to Venezuela on Wednesday — the first since Biden administration officials reached a deal with the Maduro regime earlier this month.

-The expansion of deportation flights won’t endear the Biden administration to its allies in immigration advocacy, but internally it’s seen as a victory for the proper functioning of DHS.
+The expansion of deportation flights won’t endear the Biden administration to its allies in immigration advocacy, but internally, it’s seen as a victory for the proper functioning of the DHS.

-Immigration laws “are mismatched” to the economic needs of both migrants and the U.S. labor market, said the official.
+Immigration laws “are mismatched” to the economic needs of both migrants and the U.S. labor market, the official said.

-That mismatch creates more unpaid work for USCIS – humanitarian applications such as asylum don’t incur fees – and overloads CBP at the border with asylum claimants who under a different legal framework could have applied for a fee-incurring work visa and flown directly to their final destination.
+That mismatch creates more unpaid work for the USCIS — humanitarian applications such as asylum don’t incur fees — and overloads CBP at the border with asylum claimants who, under a different legal framework, could have applied for a fee-incurring work visa and flown directly to their final destination.

 “The two biggest hurdles to a functioning system are pathways that meet the needs of the country — and that’s a matter of, you know, I think that’s a matter that’s more of a role of Congress than the agencies that are executing and implementing our laws.
 So I don’t think that the agencies are to blame there,” said Krish O’Mara Vignarajah, president of the Lutheran Immigration and Refugee Service.